fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

   * 60% is a supermajority amount greater enough than 50% to be unlikely to be a fluke and also unlikely to change in the near future.
 IE if 60% of blocks signal support the upgrade now, its very unlikely that less than 50% of mining hashpower supports the upgrade, and also very unlikely that greater than 50% of mining hashpower would oppose the upgrade anytime in the next couple years.
 * Why is 90% signaling recommended as the `max_threshold`?
   * BIP8 recommends this value, and this BIP does not seek to change that standard in the case substantial opposition arises.
+* What is the SHOULD_SIGNAL state for?
+  * The SHOULD_SIGNAL state is intended to be a clear monetary signal to non-upgraded miners that they must upgrade or lose their revenue stream.
+Because about 12.5% of non-supporting blocks will be orphaned, non-signaling miners and mining pools should be alerted to the issue by any system that helps them monitor their revenue and the health of their mining system.
+Even if they have not been paying attention to the progression of the soft-fork, they should at this point be spurred to look into the issue.
+* How might the SHOULD_SIGNAL state affect the orphan rate and reorg risk?
+  * In the near-worst case scenario, at least 60% of miners would be signaling support, leading to approximately 5% of all blocks being orphaned, which would lead to only about 5 two-block reorgs happening in a relevant retargeting period and a 6 block reorg would remain very very unlikely (> 4 chances in 10,000 retarget periods).

 ## Alternative Designs